nf-core/epitopeprediction/docs/output.md

 * `Syfpeithi`:
   * **Affinity**: Calculated as the half-max score of the corresponding matrix: `score(peptide) divided by the maximum score of the allele/length-specific matrix * 100`.
-  * **Score**: Sum of the values given by the allele-specific position-specific scoring matrix (PSSM) for the respective peptide sequence
+  * **Score**: Sum of the values given by the allele-specific position-specific scoring matrix (PSSM) for the respective peptide sequence.
 Peptides are considered binders if the affinity (half-max score) is higher than 50.
 * `MHCflurry`:
   * **Affinity**: Predicted IC50 (threshold for binders: `<500 nmol/L`).